sbslee/fuc/docs/glossary.rst

 Transitions (Ti) and transversions (Tv)
 =======================================

 DNA substitution mutations are of two types.
-Transitions are interchanges of two-ring purines (A ↔ G) or of one-ring pyrimidines (C ↔ T): they therefore involve bases of similar shape.
+Transitions are interchanges of two-ring purines (A↔G) or of one-ring pyrimidines (C↔T): they therefore involve bases of similar shape.
 Transversions are interchanges of purine for pyrimidine bases, which therefore involve exchange of one-ring and two-ring structures.

 References: